simonlast/node-persist/README.md

      // error
   })
 ```
-\* `setItem()` is asynchronous, however, depending on your global options, the item might not persist to disk immediately, so, if you set `options.interval=true` or `options.continuous=false`, your (optional) callback or your returned promise from this function will get called/resolved immediately, even if the value has not been persisted to disk yet, which could be either waiting for the interval to kick in or for your manual call to `persist()`
+\* `setItem()` is asynchronous, however, depending on your global options, the item might not persist to disk immediately, so, if you set `options.interval` or `options.continuous=false`, your (optional) callback or your returned promise from this function will get called/resolved immediately, even if the value has not been persisted to disk yet, which could be either waiting for the interval to kick in or for your manual call to `persist()`

 #### `setItemSync(key, value)` - synchronous, throws Error on failure
 If you want to immediately persist to disk, __regardless of the `options.interval` and `options.continuous`__ setting, use this function